 - Present a capital reporting framework to be approved by QLDC based on the gateway investment approach. - Present project milestone reporting and exception reporting and provide briefings to the major shareholder through its AFRC, including expectation regarding dividends.

 Aeronautical investment is funded and cost recovered, after consultation with airline customers, through core aeronautical charges.
-During FY24, QAC will consult our airline partners on aeronautical charges to commence in FY25.
+QAC is consulting with our airline partners on aeronautical charges to commence in FY25.